VascoPires/VascoPires.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Researcher at MUL and creator of [Made with Atoms](https://www.youtube.com/@MadewithAtoms) Youtube Channel
+subtitle: Researcher at MUL and creator of <a href="https://www.youtube.com/@MadewithAtoms">Made with Atoms</a> Youtube Channel

 profile:
   align: right